extrange/realtime-todo-list/readme.md

   - [x] Remove left padding
   - [ ] Catch tab key
   - [ ] Scroll to last modified position on open (by any user)
+  - [ ] Mobile: remember scroll position
   - [ ] Mobile: Fix placeholder text out of alignment
   - [ ] Mobile: tap to edit
   - [ ] Mobile: top bar disappearing on keyboard popup (tap to edit might fix this)
+- [ ] Info: show newlines for changes
 - [ ] Support links
-- [ ] Indicator beside task if recently modified before last seen (color of person)
+- [x] Indicator beside task if recently modified before last seen (color of person)
-  - [ ] Show last modified by who
+  - [x] Show last modified by who
+  - [x] Fix useSyncStore not accepting identity function as default, then implement lastActive (AwarenessState) and editingId (yDoc) respectively...
+  - [ ] Indicator not to show if no user 'lastOpened'
+  - [ ] Improve Task.tsx rendering - subscribe to User object changes
 - [ ] Support tasklists
 - [ ] Due date support
 - [ ] 'Focus' view for tasks